 John the Baptist confronted King Herod publicly because Herod violated God’s moral law by taking his brother’s wife (Mark 6).
 Eventually, John was beheaded.

 Jesus pronounced many woes upon the Scribes, Pharisees, and Sadducees throughout the four gospels.
-They had members in the Sanhedrin, a tribunal of the Jews headed by a High Priest that had religious, civil, and criminal jurisdiction.
+They had members in the Sanhedrin, a tribunal of the Jews headed by a High Priest with religious, civil, and criminal jurisdiction.
 (Matthew 23:13).

-Arrested in Jerusalem and moved to Caesarea by troops, Paul defended himself before Felix, who governed Judea.
-Paul was being accused of sedition, rebelling against authority, because of his teaching on the resurrection of Jesus Christ (Acts 24).
+After being arrested in Jerusalem and moved to Caesarea by troops, Paul defended himself before Felix, who governed Judea.
+Paul was accused of sedition and rebelling against authority because of his teaching on the resurrection of Jesus Christ (Acts 24).

 Paul spoke to Felix and those present.
 “And as he reasoned about righteousness and self-control and the coming judgment, Felix was alarmed and said, ‘Go away for the present.
 When I get an opportunity I will summon you’” (Acts 24:25).
 Obviously, Paul talked about morals and the coming of the Lord to government leaders and those present.